ceppelli/rust-serialization-bench/README.md

 ## Motivation

-In the last weeks, in my spare time, I have been working on this project [Solana Gossip TUI](https://github.com/ceppelli/solana-gossip-tui) and today Sunday 23 April 2023 searching for comparisons between serialization and deserialization libraries, I came accross the following repo [serializtion benchmark](https://github.com/djkoloski/rust_serialization_benchmark).
+In the last weeks, in my spare time, I have been working on this project [Solana Gossip TUI](https://github.com/ceppelli/solana-gossip-tui) and today Sunday 23 April 2023 searching for comparisons between serialization and deserialization libraries, I came across the following repo [rust_serialization_benchmark](https://github.com/djkoloski/rust_serialization_benchmark).

 At this point a question came to my mind: is there another library than the one used by **Solana Gossip Service** that could improve its performance?